jrconner384/Cardalog.Blazor/Features/Card autocomplete/Autocomplete.md

    3. ~~The user will be able to edit the form.~~
    4. ~~If the user edits the title, the autocomplete feature must continue working.
 If a new card is selected, _every_ field in the form must be overwritten.~~
 6. The results list must not be visible when the title text box does not have focus.
    1. [EDIT - possible tech debt] Currently, I got the list to hide after a value is selected but not when the title box loses focus.
 I tried using focus events but that hid the list too aggressively (i.e. when trying to expand the box).
+This isn't worth holding up merging the feature to master, so I'll probably move this to the wish list.
 7. ~~The results will be a set (i.e. no duplicates).~~

 ## Frequency of update